owenBeresford/extra-panda/README.md

 - This has quite high levels of testing.
 I have used JSDOM as part of JEST and similar tools.
 This project is the first time I am using it directly.
 It is a quite civilised was to test.
 - Assuming this project is frozen on feature completion, I do not need an installer.
 I will manually copy 1 compiled file to the static-host local-image.
 - I have used a short term solution to minification, as I need to move forward.
 - As far as Vite is a _code bundler_, I need to make all these separate outcome files as separate configs.
 I probably can reduce the amount of configs duplication at a later date.
 To repeat for clarity, each generated file is a separate file to syntax high-lighting for other languages.
+Note again, CSS syntax highlighting isn't perfect.
 - There are some pages that I will need to retire or use CDN to host.
 - There isn't much logging, but logging is held to a wrapper, so I could jump to a centralised log (such as ELK) if I need to in future.
 - OLD TECH::